crate/cratedb-terraform/aws/README.md

 ## Setup
 The Terraform configuration generates by default an individual self-signed SSL certificate.
 If `crate.ssl_enable` is set to false, SSL will be disabled.
+For a full list of available variables (including disk configuration), please see [variables.tf](variables.tf).

 The main setup consists of the following steps:
 1. Crate a new `main.tf` Terraform configuration, referencing the CrateDB module: